 Five ideas on Documentary Photography

 A professional photographer present in an event or a place is an interested tourist that either brings an imported ideology or a desire for recognition.
 Or both.
-Not a valid testimony.
+Not an objective testimony.
 (2)

 The artistic-political documental construct lost its moral strength time ago.
 It gave visibility to democratic movements but also to Fascists and Stalinists.(3)